maubanel/GMS2-Snippets/rename-project/README.md

 ##### `Step 6.`\|`ITA`| :small_orange_diamond: :small_blue_diamond:

-Open up the project with the new name and make sure it is correct.
-Delete the old project name and you are ready to proceed with the project now newly named.
+Open up the project with the new name and make sure it is correct.  *Delete* the old project folder and you are ready to proceed with the project now newly named.

 ![alt_text](images/DeleteOldProject.png)